dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : Mitigation Status: DOTS clients MUST be able to request or withdraw a request for mitigation from the DOTS server.
-The DOTS server MUST acknowledge a DOTS client's request to withdraw from coordinated attack response in subsequent heartbeats, and MUST cease mitigation activity as quickly as possible.
+The DOTS server MUST acknowledge a DOTS client's request to withdraw from coordinated attack response in subsequent signals, and MUST cease mitigation activity as quickly as possible.
-  However, a DOTS client rapidly toggling active mitigation result in undesirable side-effects, such as route or DNS flapping.
+  However, a DOTS client rapidly toggling active mitigation may result in undesirable side-effects for the network path, such as route or DNS flapping.
   A DOTS server therefore MAY continue mitigating for a mutually negotiated period after receiving the DOTS client's request to stop.

 : A server MAY refuse to engage in coordinated attack response with a client.
-  To make the status of a client's request clear, the server MUST indicate in server heartbeats whether client-initiated mitigation is active.
-When a client-initiated mitigation is active, and threat handling details such as mitigation scope and statistics are available to the server, the server SHOULD include those details in server heartbeats sent to the client.
+  To make the status of a client's request clear, the server MUST indicate in server signals whether client-initiated mitigation is active.
+When a client-initiated mitigation is active, and threat handling details such as mitigation scope and statistics are available to the server, the server SHOULD include those details in server signals sent to the client.
 DOTS clients SHOULD take mitigation statistics into account when deciding whether to request the DOTS server cease mitigation.